 In conclusion, I have nothing to say for my part against the laying on of hands in itself.
 I do not speak of that laying on of hands which bestowed gifts, but of that which can be given to

-| Messrs, Merle, Gaussen, etc., who had separated from the Genevese establishment, or were driven out for faithfulness, when it was Socinian.
+¦Messrs, Merle, Gaussen, etc., who had separated from the Genevese establishment, or were driven out for faithfulness, when it was Socinian.
 At that time the Clergy were almost wholly Socinian.
 If my memory does not much deceive me, Mr. Merle drew up the Report.

 {193}